Hutto/Rodell Well in Leon County

 1 Like

-there are signs along the road for the frac crews.
+There are signs along the road for the frac crews.

 If the fracking begins, which well do you think they will start with?
 Thank you for the update.

-Any guess on time line to completion of the installation?
+Any guess on timeline to completion of the installation?
 Great to hear it is coming to a start though!

 Average in Haynesville/East Texas for long laterals 2-3 months, according to ChatGPT.

 I do not know anything about the drilling process.
 I am just a landowner/mineral rights owner.
 There were signs along the road for frac crews.
 I believe there was one where the turnoff is for the westernmost of the 3 rigs (the two westernmost rigs have actually been taken out).
-I believe there was also a sign where the road turns off of 325 which I believe goes to both the where the middle rig was, and also to where they were drilling the easternmost.
+I believe there was also a sign where the road turns off of 325 which I believe goes to both where the middle rig was, and also to where they were drilling the easternmost.
 Water was running in the lines along the road (pumps were active).